luisfrcarvalho/design-patterns/Behavioral/Strategy/readme.md

     - **Context**: The Context maintains a reference to one of the concrete strategies and communicates with this object only via the strategy interface.
     - **Strategy**: The Strategy interface is common to all concrete strategies.
 It declares a method the context uses to execute a strategy.

+- State pattern can be considered as an extension of Strategy.
+Both patterns are based on composition: they change the behavior of the context by delegating some work to helper objects.
+Strategy makes these objects completely independent and unaware of each other.
+However, State doesn’t restrict dependencies between concrete states, letting them alter the state of the context at will.

 - More info: [Strategy](https://refactoring.guru/design-patterns/strategy)